Are Your Shoes Causing You Ingrown Toenail Pain?

 - At least a half inch between the end of your toes and the inside of your shoes.

 - A toe box that leaves your toes flat, comfortable, and easy to wiggle.

 - A supportive heel and midsection that prevents your foot from slipping and sliding inside the shoe.

-If ingrown toenails keep bothering you no matter what you have tried to correct the problem, let us know about it.
+However, don’t let this cause you to lose hope!
+If your ingrown toenails don’t go away, let us know about it.
 We can help you get to the bottom of the matter and find you a permanent solution.
 In some situations, this might mean a simple surgical procedure to partially or completely remove the nail.

 Please don’t hesitate to contact us at (719) 266-5000 whenever an ingrown toenail is causing you concern.
 And if you prefer to reach us electronically instead, fill out our online contact form and a member of our staff will respond during our standard office hours.